Robert Nozick’s Political Philosophy

 That argument turns on the special public good feature of a system of rights protection, viz., that, if such a good is produced, if will be difficult to exclude individuals who do not voluntarily pay for that system from enjoying (many of) the benefits generated by the system.
 Perhaps the police whom I have not voluntarily paid won’t respond to my calls for assistance.
 But they will respond to the calls of my paying neighbors and, as a result, I will enjoy a lower level of neighborhood crime.
 Accordingly, antecedent negotiations about payment for protection will not be feasible because a significant number of individuals would decline to offer payment in the hope that they would to get (most of) the benefits of the production of those services even if they do not contract for them.[27]
 Hence, assuming that the taxation to fund the public good of rights protection is not itself feared, the rights to the financial assets that are seized in that taxation remain claims that are merely protected by liability rules.
 According to his argument, since the provision of that protection duly compensates for the seizures, the imposition of those taxes is permissible.[28]

 One strand that runs throughout ASU is Nozick’s interest in invisible-hand explanations—explanations of complex orders like the adjustment of supply and demand in market economies that do not appeal to anyone’s intention to bring about the explained order (18–22).
 For Nozick, part of the charm of his story about the emergence of the minimal state is that it is an invisible hand story.
 The dominant association backs into being a state without really trying (to be a state) (118–119).
 This contrasts with the visible hand quality of social contract explanations or justifications of the state.
-Of course, no actual minimal state is explained or justified by Nozick’s invisible hand explanation.
-This is no philosophical problem because there is no actual minimal state that Nozick sets out to justify.
+Of course, no actual minimal state is explained or justified by Nozick’s invisible hand explanation – because there is no actually existing minimal state to be explained or justified.

 4. Justice in Holdings

 While the core official purpose of Part I of ASU is the defense of the minimal state against the anarchist critique, the core official purpose of Part II of ASU, is to argue that “no more extensive state can be justified” (xi).
 In chapter 8 of Part II, “Equality, Envy, Exploitation, Etc.”, Nozick seeks to counter the force of a series of considerations that are invoked on behalf of a more extensive state.
 These include equality, equal opportunity, meaningful work, workers’ control, and exploitation.
-In chapter 9 of part II, “Demoktesis”, he constructs an invisible hand account of the rise of an unconstrained democratic state.
+This chapter includes a particularly elegant critique of Marxism (253–262).
+In chapter 9 in part II, “Demoktesis”, he constructs an invisible hand account of the rise of a democratic totalitarian state.
 The intention seems to be to undercut the appeal of such a state by showing what sorts of unattractive, albeit permissible, actions individuals would have to engage in to arrive at such a state.
 Nozick needs, then, to explain why a hypothetical invisible hand explanation of the minimal state much more legitimates it than a hypothetical invisible hand explanation of the unconstrained democratic state legitimates it (292–294).

 4.1 The Historical Entitlement Doctrine about Justice in Holdings

-Nozick’s lack of specification and explanation has mislead commentators such as Cohen into thinking that, for Nozick, any not unjust process that results in C’s possession of H generates or conveys an entitlement for C over H. “’[J]ust steps, for Nozick, are human actions that are free of injustice…” (Cohen 1995: 39).
+Nozick’s lack of specification and explanation has mislead commentators such as G. A. Cohen into thinking that, for Nozick, any not unjust process that results in C’s possession of H generates or conveys an entitlement for C over H. “’[J]ust steps, for Nozick, are human actions that are free of injustice…” (Cohen 1995: 39).
 Consider Cohen’s example of D’s rolling pin accidentally rolling downhill from D’s kitchen into C’s kitchen where C innocently mistakes it for his long-lost rolling pin.
 Cohen thinks that, since nothing within this transfer process is unjust, Nozick is committed to the transfer being just and entitlement conveying and, hence, is committed to the implausible conclusion that C would acquire a just claim to the rolling pin.
 Although this sort of criticism rests on the mistaken idea that, for Nozick, just processes are simply not unjust processes, it does highlight how little Nozick does offer in the way of a positive account of the nature and power of entitlement generating or conveying processes.
+Nozick, of course, was correct in not attempting to show that one particular set of fine-grained rules about just initial acquisition, just transfer, and just rectification can be derived from the abstract philosophical conclusion that individuals have rights to acquire, transfer, and exercise discretionary control over extra-personal objects.
+The better next step in the development of his historical entitlement view would be to explain that there are many distinct sets of fine-grained rules the institution of which would realize the abstract rights of initial acquisition, transfer, and rectification and that (roughly speaking) real world entitlements arise when individuals’ holdings arise in accordance with which ever set of those fine-grained rules has come to be instituted (see Mack 2018: 130–137)

-Nozick thinks we are pushed to adopt some set of historical entitlement principles by the dethronement of consequentialist doctrines of justice in holdings; and he then implicitly relies on his readers’ intuitions about what the content of those principles will be.
+In ASU Nozick largely supports the adoption some set of historical entitlement principles through the dethronement of competing doctrines of justice in holdings; and he then implicitly relies on his readers’ intuitions about what the content of those principles will be.
 Such intuitions will, e.g., count against the thought that one can engage in the initial just acquisition of H by wanting H or by intensely focusing one’s attention on H and will support the thought that some sort of physical engagement with unowned materials is necessary for acquiring an entitlement to them.
 Similarly, such intuitions will count against the thought that an accidental transfer of a rolling pin from D’s kitchen to C’s kitchen will convey the right to the pin from D to C and will support the thought that such a conveyance requires some sort of informed and voluntary interaction between D and C.

 4.2 The Critique of End-State and Patterned Principles